-Note: The Dante connection on the Station supports both Dante and Dante (AES67).
+Note: The Dante connection on the Station supports both Dante and Dante provided AES67 for audio interfacing.

 Determining which LAN connector you wish to use for Dante must be done in the CCM.
-Navigate to Hardware > Resources and click on the host panel to see the host device settings.
+Navigate to Hardware >Host.
 Under the Network tab, select the port for Dante.
 This port will default to a DHCP setting.
 If you wish to configure a static IP address you must do this in the Dante controller.